JashanMaan28/swark-continued/CONTRIBUTING.md

 ## Requesting Features

-Create a [new issue](https://github.com/swark-io/swark/issues/new) and label it with `enhancement`.
+Create a [new issue](https://github.com/JashanMaan28/swark-continued/issues/new) and label it with `enhancement`.

 ## Reporting Bugs

-Create a [new issue](https://github.com/swark-io/swark/issues/new) and label it with `bug`.
+Create a [new issue](https://github.com/JashanMaan28/swark-continued/issues/new) and label it with `bug`.
-Alternatively, you can report the bug via email: contact@swark.io

 ## Questions?

-Feel free to email us at contact@swark.io.
+For questions about this fork, please [open a discussion](https://github.com/JashanMaan28/swark-continued/discussions) or create an issue.

+For questions about the original Swark project, visit: https://github.com/swark-io/swark